 As an international applicant, it is extremely important that you apply as early as possible before the application deadline for the semester when you plan to begin your undergraduate studies.
 This allows sufficient time to obtain your official school records, to have your school records evaluated by a Credential Evaluation Service, to arrange for the required examinations, to have your bank send statements of your financial resources, to have your application reviewed, and to secure your visa materials.

-Be sure to review the requirements for your major through our Online Undergraduate Catalog.
+Be sure to review the requirements for your major through our Online Catalogs.

 In order for your application file to be reviewed and evaluated, all the following documents must be submitted by the appropriate international student application deadline: